awykoff/awykoff/README.md

 - 👋 Hi, I’m @awykoff
 - 👀 I’m interested in Contentful content management, process improvement, and compliance
-- 🌱 I’m currently learning GatsbyJA
+- 🌱 I’m currently learning GatsbyJS
 - 💞️ I’m looking to collaborate on anything related to compliance documentation and best practice for workflow and collaboration
 - 📫 How to reach me infrastructureguru@Gmail.com